adriantombu/shush/README.md

 You can even create your own list on [Gist](https://gist.github.com/) by creating a text file with the expressions separated by a comma !

-## List of websites where you can hide your expressions
+## List of websites where you can hide your expressions:

 - twitter.com
 - facebook.com